barryclark/jekyll-now/_posts/2018-3-3-Trap-Generator-1.md

 {% endhighlight %}

 I already prepared the input data into a list of lists, with each sublist containing up to 6 words each.
 Because the model expects 6 words as input, the data must be padded if the line is less than 6 words long.
 The following code pads this data with the word2vec index for my catch-all ____UNSEEN____ variable.
-This will allow the model to ignore words that weren’t in the training index or the word paddings.
+This will allow the model to (hopefully) learn to ignore words that weren’t in the training index or the word paddings.

 {% highlight python %}